rails/webpacker/docs/env.md

 FOO=hello BAR=world ./bin/webpack-dev-server
 ```

-You can then reference these variables in your javascript app code with
+You can then reference these variables in your JavaScript app code with
 `process.env`:

 ```js